ibm-mas/gitops/README.md

             └── *.yaml
 ```

-### The Applications and ApplicationSets in Detail
+### The Applications and Application Sets in Detail

-> TODO: WIP needs cleaning up and finishing

-Let's take a more detailed look at the Applications and ApplicationSets and how they all hang together.
+Let's take a more detailed look at the Applications and Application Sets and how they all hang together.

 #### The Cluster Root Application Set